fysnet/emu_test/readme.txt

 Only the relative flags for this instruction are displayed.
 All undefined and unrelated flags are masked off.

+Please see the bochs.txt file for an example output when ran under BOCHS.

 If I take this 'test' to another emulator, it should produce the same line for the same instruction.
 If it does not, one (or both) of the emulators is in error.